-About Thin Layer Chromatography: Separate a mixture and monitor the progress of a reaction (NEW) Virtual Lab Simulation
+Thin Layer Chromatography: Separate a mixture and monitor a reaction's progress Virtual Lab

 Explore the interactions involved in Thin Layer Chromatography

 Dr. One has been experimenting.
 In the Lab you can observe the separation of pigments in a spinach leaf, but how did they achieve this?
 Welcome to the world of Thin Layer Chromatography!
 Using a solvent, a stationary phase, a sample, and some time, you will be able to separate the components of a mixture.
 Learn about the interactions by taking a visit to the world's largest TLC plate (awaiting official certification), and zoom into the stationary phase to observe how TLC separates a sample.

 Determine the mobile phase through trial and error